Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 [![](https://Consteelsoftware.com/wp-content/uploads/2021/04/6-2-Set-beam-eccentricity.png)](./img/wp-content-uploads-2021-04-6-2-Set-beam-eccentricity.png)

-1. _Place the centroid of the smaller section to the axis of the beam:_ the centre of smaller H value of the tapered member will be positioned to the axis of the original beam
+1. _Place the centroid of the smaller section to the axis of the beam:_ the centre of smaller H value of the tapered member will be positioned to the axis of the original beam.

-2. _Place the centroid of the bigger section to the axis of the beam:_ the centre of bigger H value of the tapered member will be positioned to the axis of the original beam
+2. _Place the centroid of the bigger section to the axis of the beam:_ the centre of bigger H value of the tapered member will be positioned to the axis of the original beam.

 3. _Place the centroid of the original section to the axis of the beam:_ the edge of the tapered member is coincident with the original member end and the tapering will start from this position.